BurningTiles/Programs/C++_Programs/Acid/README.md

 ---

-If any errors occure, kindly report me.
+If any errors occurs, kindly report me.

 **Regards Burningtiles.**